Richmond Range:

 So I chose to go on without it.
 This journey just kicked up a notch.
 I spent the last five and half days walking the Richmond Forest Park and I feel I have just awoken to the world in a new way.

 I had an amount of anxiety when I packed up my tent the morning of January 31st.
 I was heading into the infamous Richmond Range, the purported toughest section of the Te Araroa.
 I took a late start so I could have a hot breakfast (pizza) once the cafe opened at the Pelorus Bridge campsite.
-Around 8:30 am I said goodbyes to David (Matt had already headed off) I set out on the Pelorus River track.
-This started with a couple of hours of road walking, then a forest walk upstream alongside the Pelorus River.
+Around 8:30 am I said goodbyes to David (Matt had already headed off) and set out on the Pelorus River track.
+This trail started with a couple of hours of road walking, then a forest walk upstream alongside the Pelorus River.
 This also involved a series of swing bridges, which is always a moment of pause and focus, walking so high above bubbling rapids and the hard rock river bed.
 The weather was mixed, but relatively hot, but I moved pretty quickly and arrived at the Captain’s Creek Hut around 2 pm.
 I signed the hut intentions book, only after reading through pages of complaints about the mouse infestation of this hut.

 When I arrived at the Middy Hut around 4 pm, Matt was already settled in.
 David and a friendly German woman who was challenging herself with this leg of the journey also showed up, shortly after.
 We were all asleep by 8 pm, exhausted from the heat and a 27 km uphill walk.